Arunthiruma588/TFT-Augment-Overlay/README.md

   - The import of [pytesseract 0.3.10](https://pypi.org/project/pytesseract/) is licensed under the [Apache Software License (Apache Software License 2.0)](https://www.apache.org/licenses/LICENSE-2.0).
   - The import of [python image-search 1.3.0](https://pypi.org/project/python-imagesearch/) is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).
   - The import of [pillow 10.2.0](https://pypi.org/project/pillow/) is licensed under the [HPND License](https://directory.fsf.org/wiki/License:HPND).
-- testing.py has no relevant licenses are it is only used to manually test changes.
+- testing.py has no relevant licenses and it is only used to manually test changes.

-This compiled list shows all of the code in this repository used,referenced, or imported from other sources has been cited/documented and can legally fall under the [GPLv3](https://github.com/Arunthiruma588/TFT-Tactics.tools-Augment-Overlay/blob/main/LICENSE) in use.
+This compiled list shows all of the code in this repository used, referenced, or imported from other sources has been cited/documented and is legally compatible under the [GPLv3](https://github.com/Arunthiruma588/TFT-Tactics.tools-Augment-Overlay/blob/main/LICENSE) in use.

 Each distribution made by cloning the repository **must make sure they have a copy of the [GPLv3](https://github.com/Arunthiruma588/TFT-Tactics.tools-Augment-Overlay/blob/main/LICENSE)**.